-In addition to our professional Live Captioning services, we now have a new alternative solution that uses automatic speech recognition (also known as ASR or machine-generated captions), combined with real-time editors, to provide a very scalable option for adding accessibility to your live events.
+In addition to our professional Live Captioning services, we now have a new alternative solution that uses automatic speech recognition (also known as ASR), combined with trained real-time editors, to provide a very scalable option for adding accessibility to your live events.
 You can either select this option when scheduling a request, or switch to it, after booking regular CART.

 Preparing for the event and choosing a delivery method:

 You can send us guidance and the link to the audio source, just like you would do for a regular Live Captioning request.
 Then, there are a few possible delivery methods, depending on the video platform you're using and the type of audience:

 Verbitext - web browser text feed:

 The default method for caption delivery is a text feed called Verbitext (similar to StreamText, for users familiar with this system) that any user can access on a web browser.
 You can request the Verbitext link when scheduling the session in the system, in the Comments section of the request page.
 Then, you just need to share it with the audience, prior to the session, or at the start of the event.
 The participants will then be able to open the link and watch the live feed on a browser.
 The captions will be displayed on a text box.
 You will see first the captions being delivered by ASR, and then, a few seconds later, the edited text, after being reviewed by our human editors.
 Users can mark up the transcript during the session by adding notes, highlighting information, etc. They can then save this custom transcript to their devices.

 Embedding a Verbitext page into a live stream:

 The Verbitext live feed of captions can be embedded into a web page, along with the live stream player, using an iframe that can be configured to various sizes, colors, etc. E.g.:

 See this example on how the embedded Verbitext player looks like on a web page.
 To customize its appearance you can use the parameters below:

 Hide header: header=0